 - Recruitment of patients or staff through HHS and/or SJHH, or the use of patient records from HHS and/or SJHH.

-- Invasive (or medical) procedures such as administering drugs, blood draws, muscle biopsies, intramuscular EMG, X-ray, MRI, TMS, and tDCS.
+- Invasive (or medical) procedures such as administering drugs, blood draws, muscle biopsies, intramuscular EMG, X-ray, MRI, TMS, and tDCS will require HiREB review.
 Procedures that only involve sensors on the skin can generally be reviewed by MREB (e.g. EEG, ECG, surface EMG, GSR, etc.).
+Additionally, there are some procedures where the study details may dictate whether HiREB or MREB reviews and researchers should contact one of the REBs to determine (e.g., ultrasound imaging, fNIRS).
+If unsure, it is best to contact one of the REBs to make the determination before you start completing the ethics application.

 - VO2 Max test or other procedures requiring maximum cardiovascular exertion by participants.